snicker02/Catoptron3D/README.md

 in Starters.
 Startup and **New** both apply that starter rather than building the state inline, so the thing the app opens with is always reachable again.

+The side panels carry only their own section title; the app name, subtitle and control hint live once, in the top bar.
+They used to be repeated at the head of the left rail, which cost vertical space and said the same thing twice.

+One consequence: the top bar is now the ONLY place the control hint appears, so it is held on to much longer at narrow widths — the subtitle drops below 1100px and the hint only below 820px.

 The right rail opens on **Fold stack**.
 Opening the **Flame IFS** tab with nothing loaded pulls in the default example, once per session — an empty transform editor reads as broken.
 Clearing the flame deliberately is remembered, so coming back to the tab leaves it cleared.